 Some day trips from Copenhagen include lots of interesting history and unique destinations while other day trips offer a more relaxing day in the sun, away from the hustle and bustle of the big city.
 Depending on what you want out of your Danish vacation, you'll have to decide where in Denmark or neighboring Sweden you want to go.

-From exploring medieval castles (called slots in Danish) to relaxing on a secluded island beach or enjoying a day at a museum, you're sure to find something close to Copenhagen you can do on your day trip.
+From exploring medieval castles (called "slots" in Danish) to relaxing on a secluded island beach or enjoying a day at a museum, you're sure to find a nearby adventure.

 01 of 14